BECOME A MENTOR

 WHAT IS THE MENTORSHIP PROGRAM?

 Mentorship program upgrades TESOL teachers in the business of education both online or in-class.
 Program covers wide range of topics from curriculum preparation, teaching skills development, online marketing, video courses, webinar courses, global students enrollment and teaching to website development and business finance and management.
 The mentorship program takes place over a minimum of three consecutive months.
-The goal is to enable the candidate to become thoroughly conversant with the standards, rules, business tools, professional responsibilities and academic background required to practice the profession, under the guidance and supervision of an experienced member (mentor) who will help the candidate achieve this objective.
+The goal is to enable the candidate to become thoroughly conversant with the standards, rules, business tools, responsibilities and academic background required to practice the profession, under the guidance and supervision of an experienced member (mentor) who will help the candidate achieve this objective.

-Through regular interviews, the mentor becomes familiar with the work done by the candidate and discusses all aspects of professional practice.
+Through regular interviews, the mentor becomes familiar with the work done by the candidate and discusses all aspects of the practice.
 Mentor supervises candidates’ practical skills as well as theoretical knowledge and provides suggestions in improving those skills.
 Mentor may also answer questions and prepare a report on the progress made on skills improvements.
-At the end of the program, the mentor prepares a report on the candidate’s aptitude to practice the profession according to recognized standards and ethics in education and forwards it to the Certification Committee.
+At the end of the program, the mentor prepares a report on the candidate’s aptitude to practice teaching according to recognized standards and ethics in education and forwards it to the Certification Committee.
 If you meet the organization’s requirements and pass the final board exam you will obtain Mentorship Certification.

 The points covered by the mentorship program include: